khkong/Soundex/README.md

 You can use soundex of Latin and Cyrillic characters.

 ## Overview
-Soundex is one way to determine the phonetic similarity of a string.
+Soundex is one way to determine the phonological similarity of two strings.

 This repository supports soundex for Latin or Cyrillic characters.